Hosana-sacha/Portfolio-bySacha/_posts/2025-03-15-MynewfavoriteYTchanel.md

 Of course, Katherine... we ALL know what Euclidean coordinates are.

-Well, turns out it's super simple:
+Well, it turns out it's super simple:

 - The **Euclidean coordinate system** is the "classic" way of representing our world mathematically in 3D.
 It comes with a classic x, y, z plane, where each point A has associated coordinates (xA, yA, zA).
 - The **Frenet Frame**, on the other hand, is the one Katherine uses.
 It describes the kinematic properties of a point moving along a differentiable curve in 3D Euclidean space.
 This means that instead of the beloved x, y, z, the point is described by:

   - **T** (Tangent): the vector pointing in the direction of motion
   - **N** (Normal): the vector directed 90° from the tangent
-  - **B** (Binormal): I had never seen this in my life and I don't want to explain someting I berely unnderstand, but all I know is that B = T × N
+  - **B** (Binormal): I had never seen this in my life, and I don't want to explain something I barely understand, but all I know is that B = T × N

 <img src="/ressourcesblog/tbnmethod.jpg" alt="Image" class="left-image">

 This representation of an object orbiting in space is actually super important because it allows you to describe motion at a certain time, not just position.
 With this model, you can predict where satellites will be three seconds after orbit, which is quite useful when you're NASA.
 This method is also referred to as the **TBN method**.

 Now, let's end with the most important explanation.